 Looking for a low-effort way to generate streams of passive income?
-Learn how to create and earn money from selling digital products.
+Learn how to earn money from creating and selling digital products.

 A lot of influencers have been running this route.
 Natacha Oceane sells training programs and nutrition guides on her website.
 Yoga with Adriene offers yoga courses and guides and a membership program.
 Lilly Sabri has a mobile app called LEAN with monthly subscription offers, in addition to selling workout equipment and protein bars on her website.